Author – Swati Agrawal

 - Considering the current power crisis in India, frugality is being insisted upon in electricity consumption.
 Although, the Eggubator was not aimed at conserving electricity, ends up ensuring that too!
 Further, talking about indigenous technology and utilizing local resources, this innovation comes in at the right time where it is capable of being built entirely through locally available material such as thermosets and other insulating materials such as cardboard and hay.

 The Eggubator technology comes with a disadvantage, though.
 The number of eggs hatched in a cycle of incubation is considerably lower as compared to the conventional method.
-While the chamber of a large electric incubator can house numerous eggs and churn out chicks on a conveyer belt once an incubation cycle is complete, the Eggubator has a relatively smaller chamber and since evaluating the health of the chicks is manual, makes the processing much slower.
+While the chamber of a large electric incubator can house numerous eggs and churn out chicks on a conveyer belt once an incubation cycle is complete, the electricity-free egg incubator has a relatively smaller chamber.
+Further, the processing is much slower since evaluating the health of the chicks is manual.

 Swapnil Kokate proposes a self-sustained financial model to commercialize and propagate the idea.
 Currently, one installment of the model is being tried with one rural egg incubator for pilot testing of the idea.
 With the integration of a social enterprise that will train one rural egg incubator unit from each village, Swapnil asserts awareness regarding Eggubator will percolate down to the poorest of poultry farmers in the village.